How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 Crypto basics in 60 seconds

-Pick a regulated on-ramp (KYC & fees)
+Pick a regulated on-ramp with clear fees

-Make your first purchase (and minimize fees)
+Make your first purchase and minimize fees

 - Withdraw to your own wallet once the trade settles.
 Self custody reduces counterparty risk.